RFK Jr. says CDC will no longer recommend COVID vaccine for children and pregnant women

 HHS has not responded to requests for comment on why the other recommendations have been delayed.

-Can you still still get a COVID vaccination for your children or if you're pregnant?
+Can you still get a COVID vaccination for your children or if you're pregnant?

 While COVID-19 vaccines still remain available for now, experts say that access to the shots for children and during pregnancy could get harder once Kennedy's changes are official.